dewarian/Dating-Shreks/README.md

 ## More information and documentation
 You can find more information and all sources in my wiki.
 Here is a [link](https://github.com/ParvinBDJ/Dating-App/wiki) so you can check it out!

+## Want to see the static site?
+You can see it live over [here](https://parvinbdj.github.io/Static-Site/).
+Or you can check out the [repo](https://github.com/ParvinBDJ/Static-Site)